 2. Infosys and WiproThese multinational corporations provide consultation and outsourcing services to their clients when it comes to information technology.
-Infosys has got the world’s largest corporate university spanning across 350 acres of land and having the capacity of training 14,000 employees at a particular point of time, makes this company an IT giant.
+Infosys has got the world’s largest corporate university spanning across 350 acres of land and having the capacity to train 14,000 employees at a particular point in time, makes this company an IT giant.
 Although this training center is located in Mysore, most of the on-field work is overseen by the Bangalore branch employees of this company.

-4. PlanetariumThe Bangalore Association for Science Education (BASE) is very particular about giving the people the kind of knowledge they deserve about science.
-While doing so, their mission is to make it more interactive and fun to make the people forget about the various misconceptions about science.
-The Jawaharlal Nehru Planetarium focuses on popularising science to the masses as well as educating them.
+4. PlanetariumThe Bangalore Association for Science Education (BASE) is very particular about giving people the kind of knowledge they deserve about science.
+While doing so, their mission is to make it more interactive and fun to make people forget about the various misconceptions about science.
+The Jawaharlal Nehru Planetarium focuses on popularizing science to the masses as well as educating them.

-5. Visvesvaraya Industrial and Technological MuseumSpread across an area of 4000 square meters, the Visvesvaraya Industrial and Technological Museum (VITM), managed by the Ministry of Culture, Government of India, is a total crowd pleaser for all the science enthusiasts.
-This museum has seven permanent galleries for exhibiting its technological marvels namely, Engine Hall, Space Emerging Technology in the service of humanity, Fun Science, Biotechnological Revolution, BEL Hall of Electronics, Children Science, and Electrotechnic.
+5. Visvesvaraya Industrial and Technological MuseumSpread across an area of 4000 square meters, the Visvesvaraya Industrial and Technological Museum (VITM), managed by the Ministry of Culture, Government of India, is a total crowd-pleaser for all the science enthusiasts.
+This museum has seven permanent galleries for exhibiting its technological marvels namely, Engine Hall, Space Emerging Technology in the service of humanity, Fun Science, Biotechnological Revolution, BEL Hall of Electronics, Children Science, and Electrotechnical.

 Bengaluru is a city with many cultures and houses people of different languages and nationalities as well.
 The town has plenty of greenery around and is also extraordinarily breezy.
 The town has got two nicknames, the first one being the "Science City of India" and the other one being the "Garden City of India".
 The diversity in terms of food, people, quality of life in this city indescribable.